• Skip to primary navigation

 Instant Pot Jambalaya Instructions collage - oil, saute andouille, remove - Paint the Kitchen Red

-• Add andouille sausage and cook until browned, about 6 minutes.
+• Add sausage slices and cook until browned, about 6 minutes.

-• If the sausage browns too quickly, press ‘Cancel’ until the Instant Pot cools down a bit and press the ‘Saute’ button again.
-Deglaze as needed with a tablespoon of broth.
+• If the sausage browns too quickly, press Cancel until the Instant Pot cools down a bit, and press the Saute button again.
+Deglaze the bottom of the pot as needed with a tablespoon of broth.

-• Using a slotted spoon, transfer sausage to a plate and set aside.
+• Using a slotted spoon, transfer sausage slices to a plate.

 Saute Chicken